 This course provides a lifespan perspective on work/career.
 The impact of career development theory on the counseling process and the relationship of career guidance and development to college, vocational/technical schools, and job placement in community and school-based settings are studied and discussed.
 The availability of specialized career counseling resources for diverse client populations and those with special needs is investigated.
-Prerequisites: MCC 6401
+Prerequisites: MCC 6401 marital systems with emphasis on prominent theoretical modalities and application of relevant techniques to classroom simulations.
+Students gain experience in dealing with dysfunctional families.
+The course considers issues such as sexuality, child abuse, substance abuse, sexequity, and the impact of children with special needs on the family structure.
+Prerequisites: MCC 6401, MCC 6502

-Family Counseling
+MCC 7501 Family Counseling